ajaygunalan/ajaygunalan.github.io/_includes/research.md

 **2. [Stoch](../projects/past/stoch.html)**

-"Stoch" is the quadruped developed at RBCCPS, I was a small part of the ver 1.0 and was fully involved in the verison 2.0.
+"Stoch" is the quadruped developed at RBCCPS, I was a small part of the ver 1.0 and was fully involved for the software developemnt of second generation (Stoch 2.0).
 The goal of the project is develop versatile, legged robot.

 ---